 Custom exceptions can be used to create program-specific error conditions.
 They can also be used to create a hierarchy of exception classes for a large codebase.

-Advanced exception handling involves techniques that provide more control over the exception handling process.
+Advanced exception handling involves techniques that provide more control over the exception handling/error handling process.

 Exception Chaining